 Payment & Access Funds:

-💳 Camp Fee: $550 (includes a copy of the summer anthology)
+Camp Cost: $550 (includes a copy of the summer anthology)

 Once accepted, payment is required to secure your spot.
 You can register online, call to pay by phone, or send a check.
 For cancellations, refer to our cancellation policy.

 On our website, we have resources and FAQs to assist you in submitting proposals.
-Before contacting Program Manager of Education Marianne Manzler <mmanzler@loft.org> with questions, please review the following:
+Before contacting Program Manager Marianne Manzler <mmanzler@loft.org> with questions, please review the following:

 You must include a strong, considered statement on how your class plan and teaching strategies will align with the Loft’s goal to be equitable, inclusive, and anti-racist in its classrooms and with its programming.
-Here are some suggested resources—especially if you need help leading and navigating classroom discussions of student work as they relate to these topics:
+If you need time to understand what the Loft means by this, or are simply curious for more information, here are some suggested resources—especially if you need help leading and navigating classroom discussions of student work as they relate to these topics:

 Online Learning Resources: